 Now I arranged the log pieces, varying the heights and widths.

 Next I put the different votive holders on the logs.
 I picked these votive holders up at Tuesday Morning.
 I love that place, you never know how you’ll be inspired, and what cute treasures you’ll find at incredible prices.

-I couldn’t find 3 waterproof pots in the shed I wanted to use, and felt I needed more white in the centerpiece, so I cut circles from this all-purpose craft paper and wrapped it over the waterproof wrappers on the ferns.
+When we were at the grocery store I found these frosty ferns.
+I had waterproof pots in the shed I wanted to use, and felt I needed more white in the centerpiece, so I cut circles from this all-purpose craft paper and wrapped it over the waterproof wrappers on the ferns.

 Then I tied several loops of twine around paper and one loop of this vintage ribbon with metallic silver stars.